 Bannock has been a northern favourite for centuries.
-Its ingredients are basic - water, flour, baking soda and lard, plus sugar or salt, depending on whether you want dinner or dessert.
+Its ingredients are basic - water, flour, baking soda and lard, plus sugar or salt, depending on whether you want dinner or dessert, and its on offer at local farmers markets and cherished in the bush.
 Classic bannock has a smoky, almost nutty flavour blended with a buttery taste, while dessert bannock can have flavours resembling a donut or shortbread.

 Making bannock is an art that takes years to perfect.
 Though the recipe may be simple, you'd be astonished at the sheer number of first-timers who've botched their would-be bannock.

 Everyone makes it differently.
 Families pass recipes down from generation to generation.
 Naturally, everyone thinks theirs is best.
 If you do decide to take a crack at your very own bannock, be careful who you share it with - and do a taste-test first.
 A seasoned northerner with hundreds, even thousands, of bannock tastings under their belt won't shy away from informing you if your bannock isn't cutting it.

 Versatility is where bannock shines.
 It can be cooked over practically any heat source, each resulting in a distinct flavour and texture.
 You can bake it in an oven or pan-fry it over a wood stove, but nothing beats cooking it over an open fire in the bush.

 A hunter back in the old days could easily pack a bag of flour on his sled and go hunting for weeks, throwing the mixture over a campfire each night for a dinner in no time.